-Electricity distributors are required to connect micro-embedded generation facilities within five business days of receiving all required authorizations, signed agreements and connection fees for a micro-embedded generation facility.
-Brantford Power connected twenty-five micro-embedded generation facilities in 2017.
-All twenty-five micro-embedded generation facilities were connected inside the prescribed time limit, producing a result of 100%, which exceeds the industry target of 90%.
+Electricity distributors are required to connect micro-embedded generation facilities within five business days of receiving all required authorizations, signed agreements and connection fees.
+Brantford Power connected five micro-embedded generation facilities in 2018.
+All five micro-embedded generation facilities were connected inside the prescribed time limit, producing a result of 100%, which exceeds the industry target of 90%.